vitaly-t/pg-promise/README.md

 The extension thus becomes available across all access layers:

 * Within the root/default database protocol;
+* Inside transactions, including nested ones;
-* Inside transactions, including nested ones.
+* Inside tasks, including nested ones.

 In the example below we extend the protocol with function `addImage` that will insert one binary image and resolve with the new record id: